Robert Dawson Esq.

 Robert Dawson (1782–1866) was a company agent and pastoralist in New South Wales in the early part of the nineteenth century.
 He was born in Essex, England and was the youngest son of Joseph Dawson.
-Dawson was working in England as the estate manager for Viscount Barrington's estate, Becket, when he was approached by John Macarthur junior, and old school friend, to apply for the post of chief agent in New South Wales for the newly formed Australian Agricultural Co.
+Dawson was working in England as the estate manager for Viscount Barrington's estate, Becket, when he was approached by John Macarthur junior, an old school friend, to apply for the post of chief agent in New South Wales for the newly formed Australian Agricultural Co.
 (AA Co.) in which he was to establish and administer a pastoral grant of 1,000,000 acre subject to a committee resident there.

 The AA co. appointed Robert Dawson as their chief agent and appointed a Colonial Committee to assist him.
 This committee was entrusted by the directors in England with 'extensive discretionary powers'.
 Dawson was advised to accept their advice at all times.
 However the committee effectively included just three people, all members of the same family - James Macarthur (fourth son of John Macarthur), his cousin Hannibal Macarthur and his brother-in-law, Principal Surgeon, James Bowman.

 Dawson had several disagreements with the colonial committee as soon he arrived in Australia in 1825 and as such was maligned by the committee.
-Dawson received very little help from the committee and as such did most if the work managing the AA Co. affairs himself.
+Dawson received very little help from the committee and as such did most of the work managing the AA Co. affairs himself.

 The committee members and their acquaintances sold Dawson questionable sheep with foot rot and other diseases as well as older ewes that could not raise lambs.
 Dawson eventually refused to buy any more stock from the committee and so they set about to have him dismissed.